Moon-boruah/FLAT-ASSIGNMENT/README.md

-# FLAT Assignment: C++ Finite State Transducer Toolkit
+# FLAT Assignment: Finite State Transducers in C++ with OpenFST

 This project is a C++ application developed for the Formal Languages and Automata Theory (FLAT) course.
 It demonstrates **Binary Complement** and **Case Conversion** Finite State Transducers (FSTs) using the OpenFST library.